 Further, students may not process much beyond the simplistic point.
 Debra Gottsleben, a librarian at Morristown (NJ) High School, tells of presenting a demo of the school’s powerful databases.
 Minutes later, she found a student consulting Wikipedia instead.
 Asked to explain, he said “those databases are .coms, and Wikipedia is a .org, and my teacher says we can’t trust .coms.”

 More importantly, an indispensable aspect to determining the accuracy of information is objectivity, which is often lacking in websites across all domains.
-In our presentations on teaching Web research skills, we teach that the first questions a student should ask when evaluating a Web site are “Who?”
+In our presentations on teaching Web research skills, we teach, among other things, that the first questions a student should ask when evaluating a Web site are “Who?”
 “Why?” and “When?”

 When a student instead first asks “what’s the top level domain?,” it dilutes his analysis of who, why and when.

-Thus, it is essential to view potential source bias as a determining factor of Web site credibility, whatever letters its address ends in.
+Thus, it is essential to evaluate all indicia of credibility of a Web site, whatever letters its address ends in.